michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

   });

 ```
 7. Add polygons!!
 This works the same way that points do.
 In this example, we will use the tallied refugee data by state to make a chloropleth map.

 	1. Add the state data in the exact same way you loaded the cities data.
 	2. Call jQuery with the $, and pass it the location of the state data and add it to the map
 	3. It doesn't matter (for this example) what layer is added first.
-It would if we were layering multiple polygons, it would matter which one was on top, though
+It would if we were layering multiple polygons, it would matter which one was on top, though.

 ```
     $.getJSON("data/refugees_by_state.geojson",function(stateData){